 But others might employ somewhat confusing measurements: 1 ⅓ cup milk, ⅔ cup butter, 1 ¾ teaspoon of salt.

 When faced with measuring just one ingredient, it might not seem like such a problem.
 Still, when you have to use every measuring cup and spoon you own to make one recipe, it is easy to make a mistake.

 Technically, measuring is part of your mise en place, but since measurements in baking are so critical, let's focus on ways to minimize the chance of mistakes.

-When reading over your list of ingredients and measurements, get out every measuring device that you'll need: dry measures, liquid measures, measuring spoons, or a scale.
+When you read over your list of ingredients and measurements, you'll need to get out every measuring device that you'll need: dry measures, liquid measures, measuring spoons, or a scale.